Mackmiller/music-time-machine/readme.md

 ### Example of how to call/invoke the API, and a description of what data comes back

 The Spotify Web API uses REST principles to return JSON metadata from the Spotify Data Catalogue.
 The client credentials flow, which I will be using for this project, does not ask the site user for their Spotify information; it only authenticates the request via the developer(client) credentials.
 Below is sample data that I created that includes the GET album method, given a Spotify album ID number.
-For my actual project, I will be using the GET search method.
+For my actual project, I will be using the GET search method, which incorporates track and track data.

 ```sh
 {